TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 The user's personal startup file is named `.psqlrc` and is sought in the invoking user's home directory.
 The location of the user's startup file can be set explicitly through the [`PSQLRC`](#psqlrc) environment variable.

-Both the system-wide startup file and the user's personal startup file can be made `ysqlsh`-version-specific by appending a dash and the YugabyteDB major or minor release number to the file name, for example `~/.psqlrc-10.2` or `~/.psqlrc-10.2.5`.
+Both the system-wide startup file and the user's personal startup file can be made `ysqlsh`-version-specific by appending a dash and the ZNbaseDB major or minor release number to the file name, for example `~/.psqlrc-10.2` or `~/.psqlrc-10.2.5`.
 The most specific version-matching file will be read in preference to a non-version-specific file.

 ##### .psql_history